kedro-org/kedro/docs/source/deployment/databricks/databricks_notebooks_development_workflow.md

 ### Create a GitHub repository

 Now you should [create a new repository in GitHub](https://docs.github.com/en/github/getting-started-with-github/create-a-repo) using the official guide.
-You can keep the repository private and you don't need to commit to it just yet.
+Keep the repository private and don't commit to it yet.
+For consistency with the rest of this guide, name your GitHub repository `iris-databricks`.

 To connect to the newly created repository, use one of two options: